Nursing Education – RN

 Nursing Education Courses

-The NE program courses are only offered at the Belleville Campus during the day.
+The NE program courses are only offered at the Belleville Campus during the day and in the evening at Granite City.

 Clinical Education Experiences

-Clinical experiences are completed at hospitals/clinical facilities throughout the district and in the St. Louis region.
-Students begin clinical experience in the fall semester of the first year and every semester throughout the remainder of the program.
-Background check and drug testing are required prior to clinical experiences.
-Specific clinical placement cannot be guaranteed.
+Students begin clinical experience in the first semester and throughout the remainder of the program.
+Immunizations, vaccinations, background check, and drug screenings are required prior to clinical experiences.
+Information will be provided upon acceptance into the program.
+Specific clinical placements cannot be guaranteed.

 Nursing Education Degree program